ProtoSchool/protoschool.github.io/README.md

 `Data Structures | Lesson 3 of 5`

 Notice how multi-word lesson shortnames are treated here.
-In filepaths, they are lowercase and hyphenated.
-In component names they are upper camel case (smushed together with the first letter of each word capitalized).
+In filepaths, they are lowercase and hyphenated (e.g. `/data-structures/01`).
+In component names they are upper camel case (smushed together with the first letter of each word capitalized, e.g. `LessonDataStructures01`).

 ### Add tutorial to index in `Home.vue`